-Maybe we ought to ask the kids who have grown up without the caregiving and nurturing, the kids who have had to raise themselves because their parents were so busy doing things that "mattered," if caregiving and nurturing is S 0 unnecessary.
+Maybe we ought to ask the kids who have grown up without the caregiving and nurturing, the kids who have had to raise themselves because their parents were so busy doing things that "mattered," if caregiving and nurturing is so unnecessary.
 And to go back to your original comment, if a father stays home with the kids and the mom works, when the kids are very small they are going to feel abandoned by their mother.
 That's just the way it works.
-It might not sound fair, fathers that's because mothers but and are not interchangeable.
+It might not sound fair, but that's because mothers and fathers are not interchangeable.